Relativistic density-functional theory based on effective quantum electrodynamics: Effective quantum electrodynamics

 where the minimization is over normalized states in the set that we designate by $\tilde{{\cal H}}^{(N,0)} \equiv e^{\hat{\kappa}} {\cal H}^{(N,0)}$ which is the set of states generated by all orbital rotations of $N$-electron states.
 A state $\ket{\Psi_+} \in \tilde{{\cal H}}^{(N,0)}$ has the form

 We can also write this state as

-where $\ket{\Psi}$ is an arbitrary state constrained to have a net total amount of $N$ negative charges, i.e. $\ket{\Psi} \in {\cal H}_N$, and $\hat{\tilde{P}}_+$ is the projector onto the $N$-electron Hilbert space constructed from the set of electron creation operators $\{\hat{\tilde{b}}_p^\dagger \}$ associated with the floating vacuum state $\ket{\tilde{0}}$.
+where $\ket{\Psi}$ is an arbitrary state constrained to have a net total amount of $N$ negative charges, i.e. $\ket{\Psi} \in {\cal H}_N$, and $\hat{\tilde{P}}_+$ is the projector onto the $N$-electron Hilbert space constructed from the set of electron creation operators $\{\hat{\tilde{b}}_p^\dagger \}$ associated with a floating vacuum state $\ket{\tilde{0}}$.
 The energy is not only minimized with respect to $\ket{\Psi}$ but also with respect to the projector $\hat{\tilde{P}}_+$ by performing orbital rotations between $\PS$ and $\NS$ orbitals.
 The optimal floating vacuum state $\ket{\tilde{0}}$ will of course depend on the number of electrons $N$ considered.
 This npvp approximation thus restores the concept of the $N$-electron ($4N$-component spinor) wave function, i.e.

-where $\wedge$ is the normalized antisymmetrized tensor product.
+where $\tilde{\bm{\psi}}_{p_1}(\vec{r}_1) \wedge \cdots \wedge \tilde{\bm{\psi}}_{p_N}(\vec{r}_N)$ designates the normalized antisymmetrized tensor product of $N$ orbitals, i.e. a Slater determinant.
 In this approximation, the vacuum contributions are taken into account at the mean-field level.
 Indeed, using the rewriting of the electron-positron Hamiltonian in Eq.~(\ref{Heptilde}), we have